aarushirc14/ENSF-480-Project-Movie-System/README.md

 # ENSF-480-Project-Movie-System

-This is a movie booking system created as the term project for ENSF 480 F22.
+This is a Movie Theatre Reservation App created as the term project for ENSF 480 F22.
+The program uses 2 design patterns: Boundary-Entity-Control and Singleton Pattern.
+Design documents are included.

 To run this application: